 - Be very wary of anyone who’s dismissive of the medical profession as a whole, or who tells you to stop taking a medicine that you’ve been prescribed.

 - If you’re a keen sports person, it’s helpful to find a therapist who has experience of working with people involved in similar sports.
 You’ll want someone who understands the demands you place on your body, and how to get you back to doing that.

 - If you’ve been seeing one practitioner for a while, and haven’t noticed an improvement, don’t be afraid to get a second opinion.

-- Look for a therapist who will give you exercises and advice to take away, who makes you feel like an active partner in your recovery, and who will help give you the tools to manage your injury, rather than merely making you dependent on her treatment.
+- Look for a therapist who makes you feel like an active partner in your recovery, who will give you exercises and advice to take away, and who will help give you the tools to manage your injury, rather than merely making you dependent on her treatment.

 So, what happened to the osteopath, physiotherapist and the chiropractor in the bar?
 I’d rather not say.
 But I’ll offer a small prize for the best punchline I get sent via my contact form.

 Disagree?
 More to add?
 I’d love to hear from you.